Bonded by Love for Product

 When you grow, we grow.

 You are a plank-holder in this company and we are invested in growing our own.
 Our ideal candidates are passionate about self-awareness and personal growth.
-Evan started as a Senior Engineer and has since been promoted to Lead Engineer within a year, thanks to his drive to tackle challenging problems and lead technical initiatives on the team.
-In Evan’s 3rd month at Jane he launched Jane’s product review feature, and has continued to impact the product and cannabis industry!
+Evan started as a Senior Engineer and was promoted to Lead Engineer within a year, thanks to his drive to tackle challenging problems and lead technical initiatives on the team.
+In Evan’s third month he launched Jane’s product review feature, and has continued to impact the product and cannabis industry!

 On time.
 On target.
 Our word is bond.